geseib/awsgwlbworkshop/website/content/Lab1-VPCs/13-quiz.md

 At what point does the address translation take place between a resource, such as an EC2 instance's Elastic IP (EIP) and its private IP address

-> This changes what any firewall inbetween would see
+> This changes what any firewall in between would see

 - [ ] At the Subnet where the resource (ENI) is located.